ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 The mappings can be found in the `image-map.tf` file in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf){: external}.

-## Which Spectrum LSF and Storage Scale versions are used in cluster nodes deployed with this offering?
+## Which Spectrum LSF and Spectrum Scale versions are used in cluster nodes deployed with this offering?
 {: #versions-used}
 {: faq}